 Do you know Hiroyuki Sawano?
-He is a Japanese composer, lyricist, musician and producer quite famous for works in anime, series, films and games.
-Sawano was born in 1980 and started playing piano in elementary school, at 17 he studied piano, composition, arrangement and orchestration with Nobuchika Tsuboi.
-Their soundtracks are so charming that I decided to write an article just to talk about them.
+He is a Japanese composer, lyricist, musician and producer quite famous for works in anime, series, movies and games.
+Sawano was born in 1980 and started playing the piano in elementary school, at age 17 he studied piano, composition, arrangement and orchestration with Nobuchika Tsuboi.
+Their soundtracks are so enchanting that I decided to write an article just to talk about them.

-You definitely must have heard Hiroyuki Sawano’s compositions in an anime or game.
-He’s famous for doing soundtracks (OST) related to science fiction, sci-fi as in the anime of Aldnoah Zero, Guilty Crown and games like Xenoblade X. He also made soundtracks for highly successful anime such as Shingeki no Kyojin and Nanatsu no Taizai.
+You must have definitely heard Hiroyuki Sawano's compositions in some anime or game.
+He is famous for doing Soundtracks (OST) related to science fiction, sci-fi as in the Anime of Aldnoah Zero, Guilty Crown and games like Xenoblade X. He has also done soundtracks for highly successful anime such as Shingeki no Kyojin and Nanatsu no Taizai.
 Sometimes he is on the same level or even above Yuki Kajiura and Taku Iwasaki.
-Some even call him Hans Zimmer from the east.
+Some even call him the Hans Zimmer of the East.

-If you’re one of those who never stopped to pay attention to the background music, or even heard them separately on google, you may have some nostalgia in this article.
+In case you're one of those who never stopped to pay attention to the background music, or even listened to them separately on google, you might have some nostalgia in this article.

 The works of Hiroyuki Sawano

-Hiroyuki Sawano uses the code [nZk] in your music to show your authorship.
-Their songs are often energetic and formidable, helping to stay focused.
-Sometimes a track usually touches the heart with a feeling of sadness as in the case of different versions of Vers on Aldnoah.Zero.
+Hiroyuki Sawano uses the code [nZk] in their songs to show their authorship.
+Their songs are often energetic and formic, helping to keep focus.
+Sometimes a track tends to touch the heart with a feeling of sadness as in the case of different versions of verses at Aldnoah.Zero.

-One of the criticisms of Hiroyuki Sawano is that he recycles a lot of versions of songs, and sometimes his rhythms are repetitive.
-We can even notice several different versions of the same song present in the anime, not that it is something abnormal.
-Sawano surprises with highly vocalized bombastic songs in the midst of action scenes, or instrumental versions of openings and closings.
+One of the criticisms about Hiroyuki Sawano is that he usually recycles a lot of versions of songs, and sometimes his rhythms are repetitive.
+We can even notice several different versions of the same song present in the anime, not that it's something abnormal.
+Sawano surprises with bombastic, highly vocalized songs in the midst of action scenes, or instrumental versions of openings and endings.

 List of works where Hiroyuki Sawano worked: